jecki/DHParser/documentation_src/index.rst

     $ python -m pip install --user DHParser

-In order to use DHParser directly from the git-repository, the best way is to make a shallow clone of the repository and then add a symlink to the DHParser-subdirectory inside the DHParser-repository in your project's directory.
+In order to use DHParser directly from the git repository, the best way is to make a shallow clone of the repository and then add a symlink to the DHParser subdirectory inside the DHParser repository in your project's directory.
 For setting up an entirely new project with DHParser without using "pip install", the commands are the following:

 .. code:: bash